Albert Gallatin: Jefferson administration

 Before and after the Louisiana Purchase, Gallatin presided over a major expansion of public land sales.
 With the goal of selling land directly to settlers rather than to land speculators, Gallatin increased the number of federal land offices from four to eighteen.
-In 1812, Congress established the General Land Office as part of the Department of the Treasury, charging the new office with overseeing public lands.
+In 1812, Congress established the United States General Land Office as part of the Department of the Treasury, charging the new office with overseeing public lands.
 To help develop western lands, Gallatin advocated for internal improvements such as roads and canals, especially those that would connect to territories west of the Appalachian Mountains.
 In 1805, despite his earlier constitutional reservations, Jefferson announced his support for federally financed infrastructure projects.
 Three years later, Gallatin put forward his Report on Roads and Canals, in which he advocated for a $20 million federal infrastructure program.
 Among his proposals were canals through Cape Cod, the Delmarva Peninsula, and the Great Dismal Swamp, a road stretching from Maine to Georgia, a series of canals connecting the Hudson River with the Great Lakes, and various other canals to connect seaports like Charleston with interior regions.
 Resistance from many congressional Democratic-Republicans regarding cost, as well as hostilities with Britain, prevented the passage of a major infrastructure bill, but Gallatin did win funding for the construction of the National Road.
 The National Road linked the town of Cumberland, on the Potomac River, with the town of Wheeling, which sat on the Ohio River.
-Many of Gallatin's other proposals were eventually carried out years later by state and local governments, as well as private actors.
+Many of Gallatin's other proposals were eventually carried out years later by state and local governments, as well as private citizens.

-Throughout much of Jefferson's presidency, France and Britain engaged in the Napoleonic Wars.
-During Jefferson's second term, both the British and French stepped up efforts to prevent American trade with their respective enemy.
-Particularly offensive to many Americans was the British practice of impressment, in which the British forced captured American sailors to crew British ships.
+Throughout much of Jefferson's presidency, France and Britain were engaged in the Napoleonic Wars.
+During Jefferson's second term, the British and French both stepped up efforts to interdict American trade with their respective enemy.
+Particularly offensive to many Americans was the Royal Navy's practise of impressing alleged deserters from American merchantmen, which the U.S. public saw as an affront to America's national honor.
 Jefferson sent James Monroe to Britain to negotiate a renewal and revision of the 1795 Jay Treaty, but Jefferson rejected the treaty that Monroe reached with the British.
 After the 1807 Chesapeake–Leopard affair, Jefferson proposed, over Gallatin's strong objections, what would become the Embargo Act of 1807.
 That act forbade all American ships from engaging in almost all foreign trade, and it remained in place until its repeal in the final days of Jefferson's presidency.
 Despite Gallatin's objection to the embargo, he was tasked with enforcing it against smugglers, who were able to evade the embargo in various ways.
 The embargo proved ineffective at accomplishing its intended purpose of punishing Britain and France, and it contributed to growing dissent in New England against the Jefferson administration.
 Overcoming Jefferson's declining popularity and the resentment at the embargo, Secretary of State Madison won the 1808 presidential election.